Skip to content

 The Schools and Programs

 The Cultural Enrichment Programs that are available are similar as well as being somewhat unique.
 Six of the programs are true exchange programs.
-In these programs, LRSD students go to the partner country and stay with a student and their family.
-That student ten comes to stay with the LRSD student and their family.
+In these programs, LRSD students go to their partner country and stay with a student and their family.
+That student then comes to stay with the LRSD student and their family.
 Two of the programs do not require that families host students in their homes.

 The programs are of various lengths of time and occur at different times in the school year.